tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 .. sidebar:: The C programming language

    C is a popular programming language designed by Dennis Ritchie in 1972.
-   It is a low-level language in that it allows the programmer to work close to the hardware by providing direct access to the systems memory.
+   It is a low-level language, which means that it allows the programmer to work close to the hardware by providing direct access to the systems memory.
    One of the most famous C projects is the Linux kernel, which is a massive open source project with millions of lines of code and thousands of contributors.

 Most programming languages provide some sort of abstraction layer so that the programmer does not need to think in terms of machine instructions.
 For example,